-There are dozens of cell phone providers to choose from, and with fierce competition, you’re spoiled for choice.
+There are dozens of cell phone companies to choose from, and with fierce competition, you’re spoiled for choice.
 We narrowed down our recommendations to widely available services that offer unlimited data plans, but there are a lot of great options that don’t fit these parameters, including Project Fi and Republic Wireless.
 A few others do fit within our parameters but didn’t make the cut, including CREDO Mobile, Page Plus Cellular, Wing Mobile, Ultra Mobile and Lycamobile.

-Big Four Vs. MVNO
+2. Big Four Cell Phone Companies Vs. MVNO

 Verizon Wireless, AT&T, T-Mobile, Sprint and U.S. Cellular are the only providers that operate their own networks.
 These (excluding U.S. Cellular, which is a regional provider) are known as the Big Four.
 All other cell phone providers in the U.S. are Mobile Virtual Network Operators (MVNOs).
 MVNOs use the network infrastructure of one of the Big Four carriers and piggyback on its service.